njiddasalifu/reactjs/README.md

 my react concepts.
 # Running the sample codes
 This repo can be forked and cloned.
-Navigate to the desired the sub-dir or the section of interest and : run #`npm install` this will install the dependencies. run #`npm start` to start the server on local host.
+Navigate to the desired the sub-dir or the section of interest and:

+run #`npm install` this will install the dependencies.

+run #`npm start` to start the server on local host.